helium/HIP/0019-third-party-manufacturers.md

 Currently, RAK Wireless acquires codes from Helium Inc via a proprietary, manual process, with records of serial numbers or MAC addresses presumably kept by Helium Inc.

-We propose Helium Inc move RAK and other third-party manufacturers to a new key issuance system that includes public record-keeping.
-The specifics of this system are largely to-be-determined, and some initial ideas are mentioned below.

 For the time being, we strongly recommend Helium Inc continue to keep control of issuing onboarding codes.
 Trusting third-parties with key issuance is a complex and potentially dangerous issue and deserves its own independent proposal.

-Several ideas for how a manufacturer could acquire onboarding codes from Helium Inc (FIXME: this needs help)

-1. Manufacturer could submit a $40 blockchain payment (equivalent to the staking fee) to a known Helium Inc wallet address, with the manufacturer name and serial number as a memo.
-Helium Inc would then separately transmit the onboarding code back to the manufacturer via a secure channel.
-2. Helium Inc could provide a private Console-like dashboard where approved manufacturers can issue keys on-demand.
-This dashboard would submit a signed transaction to the blockchain, publicly memorializing the serial number and which manufacturer received it.
-3. TODO: a better idea that requires a minimum of code and no private handshake services
+We suggest that Helium Inc move RAK and other third-party manufacturers to a new key issuance system that includes public record-keeping on the blockchain.
+The specifics of this system are still to be determined.
+We believe this proposal could be approved and a solution developed independently.
+Applicants that would otherwise be approved should be able to move forward with the process

+## Revoking Manufacturer Approvals

+We suggest a similar HIP-style "rough consensus" process in the case that the community wants to cease issuing codes to an approved manufacturer.

+Removing any hotspots associated with that manufacturer is not currently possible.
+Consideration and approval of this is left to a separate proposal, as it is both technically and philosophically complex.

+For consideration, there is not currently a way to unstake a hotspot on the Helium network.
+There is also no denylist support, which could be used as to implement community-led blocking of known bad actors.
+A mechanism for revoking access could potentially be built alongside the key-issuance system mentioned above, but again, this is explicitly left to a future proposal.

 ## Apps, Software Updates & Customer Support